AdobeDocs/graphql-mesh-gateway/src/pages/reference/multiple-apis.md

 GraphQL Mesh uses [the approach of Schema Stitching](https://github.com/gmac/schema-stitching-handbook/tree/master/federation-services) in order to consume the existing Apollo Federation services inside GraphQL Mesh.
 So you can combine Federation and Type Merging in GraphQL Mesh

-You can follow Apollo Federation spec and integrate your existing Federated services into GraphQL Mesh.
+You can follow the Apollo Federation spec and integrate your existing Federated services into GraphQL Mesh.

-GraphQL Mesh is smart enough to mix and match Federation and Stitching approaches including all other transforms (Type Merging, Rename, Filter etc.)
+GraphQL Mesh is smart enough to mix and match Federation and Stitching approaches including all other transforms (Type Merging, Rename, Filter, etc.)

-You can also transform your existing non-federated schemas into federated service.
+You can also transform your existing non-federated schemas into a federated service.

 ```json
 {